 A company’s financial statements give investors, managers, and other “users” a complete, honest look at its financial health.
 Finished financial statements follow a standardized format, letting investors compare different companies in the same industry apples-to-apples.
-Click here to learn about the components of a company’s financial statements.
+These include Income Statements, Balance Sheets, and Cash Flow statements.

 Do you ever wonder how companies have the money to build new stores, develop new products, or perhaps even buy another company?
 Usually companies do not keep enough cash for these transactions sitting in their bank account – it needs to be raised from outside investors.
-This process creates corporate date, which is explained in great detail here.
+This process creates corporate debt.

 Solvency is the possession of assets in excess of liabilities, or more simply put, the ability for one to pay their debts.
-This article contains information about how to measure solvency, how to understand it based on financial statements, and more!
+People and organizations who are not “Solvent” face bankruptcy

 Every business requires a solid risk management program that addresses property, liability, customers, employment, products, services, and everything else an organization.
-It should provide adequate internal control mechanisms.
-Read this article to learn about the different kinds of risk management controls that can be used to improve a company’s ability to manage risk.
+It should provide adequate internal control mechanisms, and a plan on what to do if something goes wrong.

 Cash flow is a concept in accounting that refers to the spending or receiving of cash by an organization.
 For a given period, cash flow is calculated by ending cash balance less starting cash balance.
-Click on this article to learn about cash flow in financial statements, valuation, and decision making, plus some examples.
+It is important not to confuse cash flow with earnings, as cash flow is related to solvency, not profitability.

 Asset Valuation is the process by which an individual can assess the changes in a companies asset overtime.
-This is done largely through comparing ratios from a company’s financial statement, but can also be done more advanced theories, both of which are explained in this article.
+This is done largely through comparing ratios from a company’s financial statement, but can also be a more complex affair (depending on what is being valued)